 Not all woodland species have brightly coloured flowers, in fact some are quite subtle but beautiful nevertheless.
 I love the cerise flowers of red campion and ragged robin and the floaty white flowers of wild carrot are great at bouncing light around an area.

-Wildflower seed can be really stubborn when it comes to germination.
-Admittedly seed does cost less than plants but it usually needs particular conditions before it will grow.
+Wildflower seeds can be really stubborn when it comes to germination.
+Admittedly, wildflower meadow seeds do cost less than plants, but they usually need particular conditions before they will grow.
 Some seeds need to be sown in autumn and experience a hard winter.
 All seed is irresistible to hungry birds.

-Starting your wildflower area off with either plug plants, potted plants or a wildflower mat like Meadowmat is going to be much easier for you.
-And of course, come autumn time you can gather the seed and try to propagate more plants yourself.
+Starting your wildflower garden area off with either plug plants, potted plants or a wildflower mat like Meadowmat is going to be much easier for you.
+And of course, come the autumn time, you can gather the seed and try to propagate more plants yourself.